Am I required to license my bicycle?

 - seeking to engage an individual in conversation at a residence for the purpose of promoting or facilitating the receipt of information regarding religious belief, political position, charitable conduct, or a home solicitation sale;

-- other activities falling within the commonly accepted definition of soliciting, such as hawking or peddling.
+- or other activities falling within the commonly accepted definition of soliciting, such as hawking or peddling.

-Does my event require a Special Events Permit?
+Will my event require a Special Event Permit?

-- An event with over 300 people, expected to be in attendance, held on private property.
+- An event with over 300 people, expected to be in attendance, held on private property within Provo City.

-Read through the Special Events Permit Application Policies and Instructions to find out more about what qualifies as a Special Event.
+Please read through the Special Events Permit Application Policies and Instructions to find out more about what qualifies as a Special Event.